Reducing household waste

 You can reuse for example, furniture could be repainted, clothing can be re-styled or you can invest in using reusable nappies.
 Many local community groups that help with the giving and receiving of free items and there are also many charity shops.

-The Cheshire Furniture Reuse Forum works closely with us to avoid reusable furniture and appliances from going to landfill.
-The Forum collects and redistributes quality furniture and appliances to support low income families.
+Changing Lives Together collects and redistributes quality furniture and appliances to support low income families.
 They also support the community by offering work placements to people who otherwise would be out of work.

 Reusing clothing and textiles